kanishka-linux/kawaii-player/README.md

 2. Bookmark and categorize series in the library (like Watching, Incomplete, Interesting etc..).

-3. Good audio-video management functionalities using sqlite3.
+3. Audio-Video management functionalities using sqlite3.

 4. Custom Addons Support for viewing content of various sites directly on the player.